Eyes are valuable and make one of the most important senses.

 - Vision Problems for Young Adults

-Apart from this, children should also take proper measures and do not put excessive strain on the eyes.
+Children should also take proper measures and do not put excessive strain on the eyes.
 Working on the computer for a longer duration and a poor diet can exacerbate the condition.
 Ensure that you take regular breaks from your computer screens, phones, and television and wear sunglasses to protect your eyes from UV rays.

 Common problems associated with young adults up to 39 years of age include –